-- Digestion - amino acids that decrease inflammation and build new tissue in your gut.
+- Digestion - amino acids that decrease inflammation (from flare ups) and build new tissue function in your gut.
 Learn about bone broth for gut health.

-- Joint Pain - full of glucosamine, chondroitin, collagen and hyaluronic acid to build cartilage around your joints.
+- Joint Pain - full of glucosamine, chondroitin, collagen and hyaluronic acid to build cartilage and strength around your joints.

-- Immune System - contains an amino acid called glycine, that is one of the most important anti-inflammatory mediators in your body.
+- Immune System - contains an amino acid called glycine, that is one of the most important anti-inflammatory mediators and immunity boosters in your body.

-- Sleep, Mood and Energy - glycine increases calmness and decreases your core body temperature in preparation for sleep.
+- Sleep, Mood and Energy - glycine increases calmness and decreases your core body temperature in preparation for sleeping.

-- Blood Sugar Control - glycine taken with meals can normalize blood sugar response.
+- Blood Sugar Stability - glycine taken with meals helps with lowering blood sugar response.

-- Brain Health - bone marrow and amino acids to fuel brain development.
+- Brain Health - bone marrow and amino acids to fuel hormonal and brain development.

 - Detoxification - allows your liver to naturally detoxify itself by providing glycine.

-As you’ll see below, bone broth complements many of the benefits of fasting.
+As you’ll see below, this nourishing beverage complements many of the benefits of fasting.

 There are different types of fasting.
 Which one you choose is up to you.
-The different groups within fasting seem to be at odds with one another over which method is superior.
+The different groups seem to be at odds with one another over which method is superior.

 Simply put: this is reducing the food you eat over a given period of time.
-Popular renditions of this type of fasting involve:
+Popular renditions of this type of fasts involve:

-- 16/8: fasting for 16 hours per day and eating all of your daily calories in the remaining 8 hours
+- 16/8: You fast for 16 hours per day and eating all of your daily calories in the remaining 8.

-- Eat Stop Eat or 5:2 - fasting for 24 hours once or twice per week.
+- Eat Stop Eat or 5:2 - Fast for 24 hours once or twice per week.
 Then eating normally the other days.

 2. Periodic Fasting

 Hardcore fasters will fast for three to five days at a time.
 This prompts your body to deplete all of your energy and glycogen stores to begin ketosis.
-The thought is that the best benefits of fasting do not occur until at least three days into the fast.
+The thought is that the benefits do not occur until at least three days into the fast.
 These are done while medically supported to ensure you are not stressing your vital organs too much.

 3. Time-Restricted Feeding

-Limiting your caloric intake to specific times of the day around your sleep cycles and body clock (aka circadian rhythm).
+Involves limiting your calories to specific times of the day around your sleep cycles and body clock (aka circadian rhythm).

-In practice, most will eat all of their meals between 10am-6pm window or a similar 8-12 hour window during the day.
+In practice, most will eat all of their meals between 10 am-6 pm window or a similar 8-12 hour window during the day.
 It's an easy way to regulate your daily calories without messing with hormones too much.

 4. Fasting Mimicking Diets

 A popular program where you are calorie controlled (~1000 calories per day) for five days.
-The process mimics fasting without completely depleting your nutrients.
+The process mimics a fast without completely depleting your nutrients.

-Fasting mimicking diets are thought to be safer than long fasts without food.
-They are also easier to comply with for some people, but very difficult for others.
+Fasting mimicking diets are thought to be safer than long ones.
+They are also easier to comply with for some people, and limit the additional systemic stress.

-Bone broth is a popular item on the fasting diet meal plan.
+Bone broth is a popular item on these diet meal plans.

 Why Do People Fast?

-Fasting experts claim all sorts of health benefits, these include:
+Fasting specialists claim all sorts of health benefits, these include: